kbr/autocron/docs/index.rst

 autocron documentation
 ======================

-**autocron** is a simple asynchronous task handler to execute tasks in a separate process, not blocking the main application otherwise.
+**autocron** is a simple asynchronous background task library to execute tasks in a separate process, not blocking the main application otherwise.

 **autocron** does not need any dependencies beside the Python Standard-Library and is easy to install and easy to integrate into web-applications.